huy120486/db_academy_programme/README.md

 ## Day 3

-Speaker: Long Trym and Huy Duong
+Instructors: Long Trym and Huy Duong

 Topic: How to use 'Explain'
 + Sort (merge sort, quick sort, heap sort)